kubeflow/website/content/docs/components/hyperparameter-tuning/overview.md

 For example:

 * Learning rate.
-* Number of layers in a deep neural network.
+* Number of layers in a neural network.
 * Number of nodes in each layer.

 Hyperparameter values are not *learned*.
 In other words, in contrast to the